Fumadocs

 Learn how to use Fumadocs MDX in your documentation

 Fumadocs MDX is the official content source of Fumadocs.
-It parses frontmatter and is bundled with many MDX plugins for building a good documentation site.

 npm install fumadocs-mdx @types/mdx